bl4ck54m/bl4ck54m/README.md

 print("My interests include:")
 for interest in interests:
     print("- " + interest)
+print("I am certified in:")
+for certification in certifications:
+    print("- " + certification)
 print("My hobbies include:")
 for hobby in hobbies:
     print("- " + hobby)